Heavy Manufacturing of Power Plants

 Russia and Ukraine

 Russia's main reactor component supplier is OMZ's Izhorskiye Zavody facility at Izhora which is doubling the production of large forgings so as to be able to manufacture three or four pressure vessels per year from 2011.
 This represents a RUR 12 billion ($430 million) investment.
 OMZ subsidiary Izhorskiye Zavody is expected to produce the forgings for all new domestic AES-2006 model VVER-1200 nuclear reactors (four per year from 2016), plus exports.
-At present Izhora can produce the heavy forgings required for Russia's VVER-1000 reactors at the rate of two per year and it is manufacturing components for the first of two Leningrad II VVER-1200 units, for two at Novovoronezh II, and for Baltic 2 as well as Belene and Tianwan VVER-1000s.
+At present Izhora can produce the heavy forgings required for Russia's VVER-1000 reactors at the rate of two per year and it is manufacturing components for the first of two Leningrad II VVER-1200 units, for two at Novovoronezh II, for Baltic 2 as well as Belene and Tianwan VVER-1000s, and the Rostov 3 pressure vessel.
 These forgings include reactor pressure vessels, steam generator shells, reactor internals, and heavy piping.
 It shipped steam generator shells to ZiO-Podolsk for finishing.

 In 2008 the company rebuilt its 12,000-tonne hydraulic press, claimed to be the largest in Europe, and a second stage of work will increase that capacity to 15,000 tonnes.
 In mid 2009 Izhora commissioned a furnace complex enabling production of 600-tonne ingots and 5.5 metre diameter forging shells for nuclear reactors.
 This was announced as the first stage of its expansion to produce four sets of nuclear reactor components per year.
 The 600-tonne ingot capacity will also enable production of large rotors for low-speed turbines.
 Izhora is keen to start manufacturing steam generators for large nuclear plants.